oksanabuzh/ScaleNativeNonnative_Buzhdygan_et.al/results/readme.md

 `PERMANOVA_Spec_Table_S7.csv` - Results of a PERMANOVA testing the effects of environmental drivers on alien plant species composition sampled at the 100-m2 plots (Table S7).
 Table is created by [01_alien_sp_composition_100m2](../R/04_ordination/01_alien_sp_composition_100m2.R)

 `PERMANOVA_FuncTraits_Table_S8.csv` - Results of a PERMANOVA testing the effects of environmental drivers on groups of alien plant species (sampled at the 100-m2 plots) based on their time of introduction (residence time), geographic origin (native range), and invasion status (Table S8).
 Table is created by [02_alien_Trait_Composition_100m2](../R/04_ordination/02_alien_Trait_Composition_100m2.R)

+`SpatAutocorResid_TableS6.csv` - Results of Moran’s I statistics from the tests of spatial autocorrelation of residuals for each model for % of alien species (Table S6).
+Table is created by [03_residual_spatial_correlation](../R/03_residual_spatial_correlation.R)